Fintona railway station

 Fintona railway station served Fintona in County Tyrone in Northern Ireland.

+History

 The Londonderry and Enniskillen Railway opened the station on 5 June 1853.
 From 1856, mainline services were withdrawn, and the station was a branch line from Fintona Junction railway station.
 Most passenger services on this branch line were provided by a horse-drawn tram car.

 It was taken over by the Great Northern Railway (Ireland) in 1883.

 It closed on 1 October 1957.